risedle/setup-dapptools/README.md

 # setup-dapptools

-This action provides the following functionality for GitHub Actions users:
+This action provides access to dapptools for GitHub Actions users.

-- Optionally downloading and caching distribution of the requested dapptools version, and adding it to the PATH

 # Usage